-Working with the Department of Drug and Alcohol Programs, DOH developed and adopted guidelines for six medical specialties on the safe and effective use of opioids in the treatment of pain.
-These six specialties are: emergency departments, chronic non-cancer pain, dentists, geriatric, obstetrics and gynecology and pharmacists.
+Working with the Department of Drug and Alcohol Programs, DOH developed and adopted guidelines for ten medical specialties on the safe and effective use of opioids in the treatment of pain.

 The Pennsylvania Medical Society, the Hospital and Health System Association, the Pharmacists Association and the other specialty societies have developed a continuing education series that is available online.
 The modules are available on the PA Medical Society website.